tresabhi/stellar/CONTRIBUTING.md

 This repository provides a lot of documents to ensure a civil environment.
 They can be found in the [docs directory](./docs/).

-## Behaviour Expectations
+## Behavior Expectations

-We expect every person to follow [the code of conduct](./CODE_OF_CONDUCT.md) to maintain the behaviour expectations.
+We expect every person to follow [the code of conduct](./CODE_OF_CONDUCT.md) to maintain the behavior expectations.